What Is Bookkeeping?

 Bookkeeping is the process of recording, organizing, and maintaining all of your business's financial transactions — every dollar that comes in and every dollar that goes out.

-Done properly, bookkeeping gives you: - A real-time view of your business's financial health - Accurate HST/GST amounts for CRA filing - The records your CPA needs to file your tax return - Documentation to defend any CRA audit - Data to make informed business decisions
+Done properly, bookkeeping gives you: - A real-time view of your business's financial health - Accurate HST/GST amounts for CRA filing - The records your accountant needs to file your tax return - Documentation to defend any CRA audit - Data to make informed business decisions

 ---